redis/redis-doc/commands/georadius.md

 This manual page also covers the `GEORADIUS_RO` and `GEORADIUSBYRANGE_RO` variants (see the section below for more information).

-The common use case for this command is to retrieve geospatial items near a specified point and no far than a given amount of meters (or other units).
+The common use case for this command is to retrieve geospatial items near a specified point not farther than a given amount of meters (or other units).
 This allows, for example, to suggest mobile users of an application nearby places.

 The radius is specified in one of the following units: